MarcusP-P/personal_website/_posts/2025-01-03-executive-dysfunction-an-example.md

                 - There is no point in cleaning just part of the iPad - I need to clean its front too
                   - Find special iPad screen [polishing cloth][4]
                   - Clean iPad screen
+    - Put washed microfibre towels in the drier
 - Remove car mats and wet vac them
   - I want to use the sanitising cleaning liquid, rather than the pet odour one, because I'm not worried about pet odours in the car, but I've never used this liquid before
     - Find the manual for the wet vac